 We adopted our CEO’s mantra “Focus on what you can do, not what you can’t” and started meeting daily for informal team calls which spanned everything from bingo sessions, ladies hat day (Ascot), team hangman, charades and even a baby shower.
 These rather frivolous meetings created a sense of fun and connection despite the physical distance and reminded me of the importance of allowing your company culture to thrive, particularly in the most difficult of circumstances.

 Whilst culture is sometimes viewed as a “soft” factor, the COVID-19 pandemic has revealed its true importance as the glue and energy of the business.
-A strong culture gives an organization resilience: if your business plan and vision provide the chassis and navigation system, culture is the suspension that cushions your team when things get rough – and its importance should not be under-estimated.
+A strong culture gives an organisation resilience: if your business plan and vision provide the chassis and navigation system, culture is the suspension that cushions your team when things get rough – and its importance should not be under-estimated.

 But as for a Bring your Dog to Work policy, once some level of office working resumes?…….
 I’ll have to think about that one, for now I’m leaving Rusty at home.